totalfreak/PCSS2017/README.md

 1. First choose if you want to Host a server(a) or Join an existing server(b)

     a.
-When hosting a game you will be asked to set how many players should play.
+When hosting a game you will be asked to enter a name and set set how many players should play

     b.
-You will be asked to input an ip address, this will make your client join the server inputted.
+You will be asked to input an ip address and your name, this will make your client join the server.

-2. The lobby is where you wait for the other players to join
+2. The lobby is where you wait for the other players to join, and choose your character.
+Click continue when you're ready to play

-3. When it's your turn, roll the dice and watch the magic happen
+3. When it's your turn, click anywhere in the window to roll the dice.
+Your player will then move a number of spaces corresponding to the sum of the number of eyes you rolled

+4. The first player to make it once around the board wins

 ## Program description
 The program uses TCP (Transmission Control Protocol) to send data to and from the server and clients.